mihir23chauhan/Volopay-Backend-Assignment/README.md

 ---

-# Assignment for Volopay Banckend Internship
+# Assignment for Volopay Backend Internship

-APi developed using Flask and Pandas.
+API was developed using Flask and Pandas.

 ## Prerequisites